nesquena/resume/README.md

 The following is a few highlights from my work history:

+ * **CodePath.org** (2017 - Present) - Co-founder of this org with Michael Ellison and Tim Lee; We exist to eliminate educational inequity in technical careers.
- * **CodePath** (2013 - Current) - Co-founder of this company with Tim Lee; we are focused on mobile development education and consulting.
+ * **CodePath** (2013 - 2018) - Co-founder of this company with Tim Lee; we are focused on mobile development education and consulting.
  * **Miso** (2010-2012) - Principal engineer working closely with founders to execute multiple iterations of our vision for social TV.
  * **quub** (2007-2010) - Principal engineer working with founders to execute the vision for a passive, fun way to share your life with friends and family.
  * **Alturn Solutions** (2007-2009) - Founded this company with Thomas Shafer, building appointment scheduling for health professionals.